 To TGbf Editor: Please modify the text on P79L56-L65 as follows in D2.1.

 The Preferred Responder Role Bitmap field is present only if the Preferred Responder Role Bitmap Present field is set to 1.
-The Preferred Responder Role Bitmap field indicates that the sensing transmitter and/or sensing receiver role for the preferred sensing responders with MAC addresses included in the Sensing Responder Addresses field.
+The Preferred Responder Role Bitmap field indicates the role (sensing transmitter, sensing receiver, or both sensing transmitter and sensing receiver) of each of (#3524) the preferred sensing responders with MAC addresses included in the Sensing Responder Addresses field.
 The Preferred Responder Role Bitmap field uses 2n bits to indicate the sensing transmitter and/or sensing receiver role for the preferred sensing responders.
-The sensing transmitter and/or sensing receiver role for each preferred sensing responder is encoded by 2 bits.
-The sensing transmitter and/or sensing receiver roles suggested for preferred sensing responders are listed in the same order as the corresponding MAC addresses…
+The role of (#3524) each preferred sensing responder is encoded by 2 bits.
+The roles of (#3524) the preferred sensing responders are listed in the same order as the corresponding MAC addresses…

 3210